MarkD833/Digitalker-Digital-Voice-Selection-Software/Verify.md

 * A line starting with a # is a comment line and is ignored.

-* A line ending with a \ indicates a continuation on the next line.
+* A line ending with a \ indicates that the sequence of sounds continues on the next line.
+The continuation line starts with an ASCII TAB character (0x09).

 * Each line ends with a CR (ASCII code 13) and an LF (ASCII code 10).